dornabdi/Pewlett-Hackard-Analysis/README.md

 <br/> ![mentorship](mentorship.png)

 There are over 90,000 employees retiring in the next five years, meaning an average of 18,000 employees exiting the company each year.
-Having just over 1,500 employees eligible to mentor for one year is not nearly enought!
+Having just over 1,500 employees eligible to mentor for one year is not nearly enough!